 The Final Product

-Setup is a 6-step process that takes approximately 2-3 minutes:
+Setup is a six-step process that takes two or three minutes:

 - Unfold bicycle carrier

 - Clamp onto luggage rack